DEVICE: Depth and Visual Concepts Aware Transformer for OCR-based Image Captioning: Experiments

 \subsection{Dataset and Settings}

-\textbf{Dataset and evaluation metrics.} The TextCaps dataset\cite{sidorov2020textcaps} is constructed for text-based image captioning, which contains 28408 images with 5 captions per image.
+\textbf{Dataset and evaluation metrics.} The TextCaps dataset \cite{sidorov2020textcaps} is constructed for OCR-based image captioning, which contains 28408 images with 5 captions per image.
 The training, validation, and test set contain 21953, 3166, and 3289 images, respectively.
-For evaluation metrics, we choose five widely used evaluation metrics for image captioning, i.e., BLEU-4\cite{papineni2002bleu}, ROUGE-L\cite{liao2017textboxes}, METEOR\cite{banerjee2005meteor}, SPICE\cite{anderson2016spice}, and CIDEr-D\cite{vedantam2015cider}.
-Following Sidorov \textit{et al.}\cite{sidorov2020textcaps}, we focus on the CIDEr-D metric when comparing different methods, because CIDEr-D has a high correlation with human evaluation scores and puts more weight on informative special tokens (e.g., OCR tokens) in the captions.
+We choose five widely used evaluation metrics BLEU-4 \cite{papineni2002bleu}, ROUGE-L \cite{liao2017textboxes}, METEOR \cite{banerjee2005meteor}, SPICE \cite{anderson2016spice}, and CIDEr-D \cite{vedantam2015cider} for evaluation.
+Following Sidorov \textit{et al.} \cite{sidorov2020textcaps}, we focus on CIDEr-D when comparing different methods.
+CIDEr-D strongly correlates with human evaluation and emphasizes informative special tokens like OCR tokens.

-\textbf{Settings and implementation details.} To improve the robustness of the OCR system and increase the accuracy of detected OCR tokens, we employ the Rosetta OCR system\cite{borisyuk2018rosetta} and Google OCR system\cite{Googleocr} following Wang \textit{et al.}\cite{wang2021improving}.
-The number of OCR tokens for each image is limited to 80 at most.
-We extract 100 object appearance features for each picture, the dimension $d$ of appearance features is 2048, and the dimension $t$ of common embedding space in the multimodal transformer is 768.
+\textbf{Settings and implementation details.} To enhance OCR system robustness and detection accuracy, we utilize the Rosetta OCR \cite{borisyuk2018rosetta} and Google OCR \cite{Googleocr}, following Wang \textit{et al.} \cite{wang2021improving}.
+Each image is restricted to a maximum of 80 OCR tokens.
+We extract 100 object appearance features per image, with feature dimension $d=2048$.
+Common embedding space dimension $t=768$ in the multimodal transformer.
 The maximum generation length is 30.
-DeFUM contains two layers of transformer encoder in our experiments, we set the layer number of the multimodal transformer to 4 and the number of self-attention heads to 12.
-We adopt default settings for other parameters following BERT-BASE\cite{devlin2018bert}.
-The fixed common vocabulary has 6736 words.
-To get visual object concepts, we filter top-$k$ ($k=5$ in our implement) visual concepts from the vocabulary by CLIP\cite{radford2021learning}.
-We retain the similarity score given by CLIP as a reference for measuring the relevance of visual concepts to the image.
-To get the confidence of OCR tokens, for those OCR tokens detected by Rosetta, we adopted the confidence provided by Wang \textit{et al.}\cite{wang2021confidence}.
-For those OCR tokens that only appear in one OCR system, we set the confidence to $0.9$.
+DeFUM employs a two-layer transformer encoder; the multimodal transformer has 4 layers and 12 self-attention heads, following BERT-BASE \cite{devlin2018bert} default settings.
+The vocabulary contains 6,736 words.
+To get visual object concepts, we filter top-$5$ visual concepts from the vocabulary by CLIP \cite{radford2021learning}.
+We retain CLIP's similarity score to assess concept relevance.
+For OCR token confidence, Rosetta-detected tokens use Wang \textit{et al.} \cite{wang2021confidence} metrics.
+Tokens unique to one OCR system are assigned a confidence of $0.9$.